 - other information we think is necessary.

-In limited circumstances, we may collect sensitive information about you (for example, about your health when you make an application for hardship).
+In limited circumstances, we may collect sensitive information about you (for example, about your health when you make an application for hardship or when you apply for employment with us).
 If we need this information, we will ask for your permission (unless the law does not require us to do so).

 Most of your personal information (including credit-related information) will be collected directly from you.
 For example, we will collect your personal information: